 Alternative health therapies are also known as complementary or natural-health practices.
-Alternatives are typically not incorporated into the mainstream health-care system, though there are some exceptions.
+They are typically not incorporated into the mainstream health-care system, though there are some exceptions.

 Recognition and regulation

 Because many alternative therapies have not been scientifically verified, some people argue they are not credible.
-Studies of major therapies including acupuncture, chiropractic and osteopathy have found some evidence of benefits.
+Studies of acupuncture, chiropractic and osteopathy have found some evidence of benefits.
 These therapies are part of the conventional health system, and treatments are funded by the Accident Compensation Corporation.
 The Medical Council of New Zealand supports the use of alternative therapies and medicines where they have demonstrated benefits and minimal risks.
 Some general practitioners use alternative therapies, while others refer patients to alternative practitioners.

 On the run

 In the late 1990s Otago couple Trena Williams and Brendan Holloway were unhappy about the side-effects and uncertain outcome of the chemotherapy treatments their young son Liam was receiving for cancer.
 They decided to stop the conventional treatment and seek alternative treatment instead.
 Health officials got a court order for Liam’s guardianship so he could receive chemotherapy, but his parents took him into hiding.
 Liam died at an alternative health clinic in Mexico in 2000.

 Alternative health therapies are supported by many users.
 The natural-health industry is economically significant in the 2010s – the natural-product sector is worth about $1 billion annually.
 Important exports include marine-based products, bee products, deer velvet, and dietary and mineral supplements.

 Most alternative health therapies are unregulated – anyone can practise them, whether they are trained or not.
 Chiropractic and osteopathy, which are covered by the Health Practitioners Competence Assurance Act 2003, are the only exceptions.